mParticle/docs/src/pages/developers/migration/segment/overview/index.md

 Additionally, the mParticle APIs and event models are similar to Segment's with many overlapping concepts and expectations, making for a straightforward migration.

-<aside>If you prefer more support, mParticle offers a Segment Migration Professional Services package to fast-track your Segment migration to mParticle, gleaned from years of experience of doing this with other customers.
-You can also engage the mParticle Professional Services team.</aside>
+<aside>If you prefer more support, mParticle offers a Segment Migration Professional Services package to fast-track your Segment migration to mParticle, gleaned from years of experience of doing this with other customers.</aside>

 ## Prerequisites